 - Office Accommodation.

-The section is also responsible for supporting the Charities Regulator’s overall information governance arrangements.
+The unit is also responsible for supporting the Charities Regulator’s overall information governance arrangements.

 Communications and Stakeholder Engagement

-The Communications and Stakeholder Engagement Section is responsible primarily for engaging with the public on the Regulator’s behalf.
+The Communications and Stakeholder Engagement Unit is responsible primarily for engaging with the public on the Charities Regulator’s behalf.
 This includes:

 - Handling media queries and press releases;